gatsbyjs/gatsby/docs/blog/2018-11-29-gatsby-analogy/index.md

 In this post, I'll aim for the latter -- an approachable explanation of what Gatsby does using a series of analogies that others have found helpful.
 I hope you do, too!

 1. Start off with a pre-configured development environment and build process (high-performance car)
-2. Benefit from built-in performance optimization (Neo’s matrix skills)
+2. Benefit from built-in performance optimization (Neo’s Matrix skills)
 3. Leverage static site delivery and web app experience (Compressed mattress)
 4. Prefetch resources for snappy routing (Psychic delivery person)
-5. Consolidate data sourcing (Amazon)
+5. Consolidate data sourcing and transformations (Amazon)

 ## 1. Start off with a pre-configured development environment and build process